escusado/console.meme/README.md

 * 'it-looks-like-you'
 * 'feel-bad'

-Free GPL whatever use it as you like :)
+Free GPL libre whatever use it as you like :)

 *I work @freshout[http://freshout.us] on @Breezi[http://breezi.com]*